-In spring 2017, your child took the Partnership for Assessment of Readiness for College and Careers (PARCC) assessment in English language arts/literacy (ELA) and mathematics.
-For the third year in a row in DC, the PARCC assessment has measured the knowledge and skills that matter most for students - skills like writing, problem-solving, and the fundamental skills that lead to confidence and success in mathematics and ELA.
-You will receive a score report for each assessment your child completed.
+In spring 2018, your child took the Partnership for the Assessment of Readiness for College and Careers (PARCC) assessment in English language arts/literacy (ELA) and/or mathematics.
+For the fourth year in a row in DC, the PARCC assessment has measured the knowledge and skills that matter most for students - skills like writing, problem-solving, and other fundamental skills that lead to confidence and success in mathematics and ELA.